-- select, recall and use facts, rules, definitions and procedures drawn from algebra, functions, relations and their graphs, calculus and statistics; - comprehend mathematical concepts and techniques drawn from algebra, functions, relations and their graphs, calculus and statistics; - communicate using mathematical, statistical and everyday language and conventions; - evaluate the reasonableness of solutions; - justify procedures and decisions by explaining mathematical reasoning; - solve problems by applying mathematical concepts and techniques drawn from algebra, functions, relations and their graphs, calculus and statistics.
+- select, recall and use facts, rules, definitions and procedures drawn from algebra, functions, relations and their graphs, calculus and statistics; - comprehend mathematical concepts and techniques drawn from algebra, functions, relations and their graphs, calculus and statistics; - communicate using mathematical, statistical and everyday language and conventions; - evaluate the reasonableness of solutions; - · justify procedures and decisions by explaining mathematical reasoning; - solve problems by applying mathematical concepts and techniques drawn from algebra, functions, relations and their graphs, calculus and statistics.

-Unit 1 Unit 2 Unit 3 Unit 4 Algebra, Statistics and Functions Calculus and Further Functions Further Calculus Further Functions and Statistics Arithmetic and geometric sequences and series 1; Exponential functions 2; The logarithmic function The logarithmic function 2; Further differentiation and applications 3; Functions and graphs; Counting and probability; Exponential functions 1; Arithmetic and geometric sequences.
-1; Trigonometric functions 1; Introduction to differential calculus; Further differentiation and applications 1; Discrete random variables 1.
-Further differentiation and applications 2; Integrals.
-Trigonometric functions 2; Discrete random variables 2; Continuous random variables and the normal distribution; Interval estimates for proportions.
+Unit 1 Unit 2 Unit 3 Unit 4 Algebra, Statistics and Functions Calculus and Further Functions Further Calculus Further Functions and Statistics Arithmetic and geometric sequences and series 1; Exponential functions 2; The logarithmic function The logarithmic function 2; Further differentiation and applications 3; Functions and graphs; Counting and probability; 1; Trigonometric functions Further differentiation and applications 2; Trigonometric functions 2; Exponential functions 1; 1; Integrals.
+Discrete random variables 2; Arithmetic and geometric sequences.
+Introduction to differential calculus; Further differentiation and applications 1; Continuous random variables and the normal distribution; Discrete random variables 1.
+Interval estimates for proportions.